CS 201 - Homework 0 - Unix and Java warm-up

 This homework will introduce you to our computer lab, some basic Unix

-commands, a text editor like Emacs or Atom, and how to compile a
+commands, a text editor like Atom (or Emacs or vim), how to compile a

 either from other students, or from the lab tutors.
 Check the course

 We recommend that you try to work on our lab machines for HW 0, even

 if you're planning to work on your own laptop for the rest of the

 course.
 But if you want, you can also try to get everything working

 on your laptop (see below).